getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 {% capture __alert_content -%}
 The `type` attribute is required to send any exception mechanism attribute, even if the SDK cannot determine the specific mechanism.
-In this case, set the `type` to `"generic"`.
+In this case, set the `type` to `generic`.
 See below for an example.
 {%- endcapture -%}

 {%- include components/alert.html title="Note" content=__alert_content %}

 ### Meta information

-The mechanism meta data usually carries error codes reported by the runtime or operating system, along with a platform dependent interpretation of these codes.
+The mechanism metadata usually carries error codes reported by the runtime or operating system, along with a platform-dependent interpretation of these codes.
-SDKs can safely omit code names and descriptions for well known error codes, as it will be filled out by Sentry.
+SDKs can safely omit code names and descriptions for well-known error codes, as it will be filled out by Sentry.
 For proprietary or vendor-specific error codes, adding these values will give additional information to the user.